USAID is all but gone. For one family, 3 generations of service were defined by it

 “When my father talked about his work, he talked about … how he was proud of the fact that he was an American, coming over here to help people,” Cathy Votaw says.

-Over the years, the names of 98 USAID and other foreign assistance colleagues were placed on a memorial wall inside USAID headquarters in Washington, D.C.
+Over the years, the names of 98 USAID and other foreign assistance colleagues were placed on a memorial wall inside USAID headquarters.

 One of those names was Albert Votaw.